uit-no/hpc-doc/general/jobs.rst

 Create a job
 ============

 To run a job on the system you need to create a job script.
-A job script is a regular shell script (bash) with some directives specifying number of cpus, memory etc. that will be interpreted by the batch system upon submission.
+A job script is a regular shell script (bash) with some directives specifying number of CPUs, memory etc. that will be interpreted by the batch system upon submission.

-For a quick feel for how to create and run batch jobs and for a more complete example see
+For a quick feel for how to create and run batch jobs and for a more complete example see:

 .. toctree::
    :maxdepth: 1

-   job-script-example.rst
+   job-script-examples.rst

 Manage a job
 ============